Working on the Support Line

-There is one application for both volunteers and on-call supervisors.
+There is one application for both volunteers and shift supervisors.
 At the top of the application, please indicate whether you are applying to be a volunteer or supervisor.

 Please click on the below button to access the application:

-If you have any questions about the volunteer process, please email us email@example.com.
+If you have any questions about the volunteer process, please email us at email@example.com.